anonymous11118/ChartAssistant/README.md

 # ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning

-This is the PyTorch implementation of the paper **ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning**, the paper is available at https://arxiv.org/abs/2401.02384

 We have developed ChartAssistant, which uses large-scale chart data to align and instruction tuning.
 The model possesses powerful mathematical computation capabilities and achieves state-of-the-art performance on multiple datasets without the need for downstream dataset finetuning.